Plsr/website-next/content/posts/zod-rhf-optional-number.md

 Which will yield: `'Expected number, received nan'`.
 What happened?

-Looking at the [react-hook-form documentation](https://react-hook-form.com/docs/useform/register), we learn that `valueAsNumber` will fall back to `NaN` if no conversion is possible:
+Looking at the [react-hook-form documentation](https://react-hook-form.com/docs/useform/register), we learn that `valueAsNumber` will fall back to `NaN` if no conversion is possible[^1]:

 > Returns a Number normally.
 If something goes wrong `NaN` will be returned.